Igglybuff/awesome-piracy/readme.md

 - [Metatogger](https://www.luminescence-software.org/en/metatogger.html) Metatogger is the new generation of tag editor allowing you to rename, tag and easily sort your audio files.
 - [MediaInfo](https://mediaarea.net/en/MediaInfo) MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files.
 - [iFlicks2](https://iflicksapp.com/) Useful for adding metadata to movies and TV shows
 - [/r/datacurator](https://www.reddit.com/r/datacurator/) Subreddit for discussion about the curation of digital data.
-Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips and tricks, asking for help etc.
+Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips, and tricks, asking for help etc.

 ## Mobile Apps
-- [nzb360](http://nzb360.com/) :star2: nzb360 is a full-featured NZB manager that focuses on providing the best experience possible for controlling all of your usenet needs.
+- [nzb360](http://nzb360.com/) :star2: nzb360 is a full-featured NZB manager that focuses on providing the best experience possible for controlling all of your Usenet needs.
 - [Ombi](https://play.google.com/store/apps/details?id=com.tidusjar.Ombi) Companion app for Ombi to request Plex content
 - [Tautulli Remote](https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote) Mobile version of Tautilli for monitoring Plex on the go
 - [MyJDownloader](https://play.google.com/store/apps/details?id=org.appwork.myjdandroid&hl=en_US) enables you to remote control your desktop JDownloader from your pocket while you're on the go.
 - [FilePursuit Pro](https://play.google.com/store/apps/details?id=com.filepursuit.filepursuitpro) FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
 - [YMusic](https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) YouTube Music Player & Downloader
 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
-- [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware and other annoyances.
+- [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware, and other annoyances.
 - [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open source manga reader for Android.
 - [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
-You can find endless amount of APKs and Mobile software there.
-For download registration is required
+You can find an endless amount of APKs and Mobile software there.
+For download, registration is required
 - [AnYme](https://github.com/zunjae/anYme) Unofficial Anime App for MyAnimeList
 - [Perfect Player](https://play.google.com/store/apps/details?id=com.niklabs.pp) Perfect Player is set-top box style IPTV/Media player for watching videos on TVs, tablets and smartphones.

 ### Streaming Apps
 - [TerrariumTV](https://www.reddit.com/r/TTVreborn/comments/9n7zsf/terrariumtv_v6_mod_balatan/) :star2: V6 of this newly-fixed app for streaming TV and film.
 Features Trakt.tv and Real-Debrid integration
-- [Kokotime](https://www.kokotime.tv/) Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design
+- [Kokotime](https://www.kokotime.tv/) Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user-friendly design
 - [Mobdro](https://forum.mobilism.org/viewtopic.php?f=429&t=2720792&hilit=mobdro) Mobdro constantly searches the web for the best free video streams and brings them to your device.
 - [Cinema](https://forum.mobilism.org/viewtopic.php?t=2786441) a lot of Movies & TV/Shows to watch and download.
 - [Fildo](https://fildo.net/android/en/) Music streaming app